morphine-kunal/react-flow/README.md

 ## Features

-- Add, delete, and edit nodes in the flow diagram
+- Add and edit nodes in the flow diagram
 - Connect nodes to create edges
 - Save and load the flow diagram
 - Pop-up messages for feedback